 A 404 error is a message you see when a web page cannot be found.
 It happens when you try to visit a page that either doesn’t exist anymore or the link is broken.
 For example, if someone deletes a page from their website or types the wrong URL, your browser will show this error.

 This error tells both visitors and search engines like Google that the page is missing.
 While one or two 404 errors are normal, too many can confuse visitors and harm your site’s reputation.
 That’s why it’s important to find and fix these errors quickly.
+This type of error can appear in the following forms:

 Why Should You Fix 404 Errors?